Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: Image-assisted 3D Scene Understanding and Generation

-Following U-net architecture, as shown in \cref{segmentation_overview} (a), interactive fusion-based methods integrate multi-modal features by considering the relationship and complementarity between 2D image and 3D point cloud data, and perform 3D semantic segmentation using the fused features.
-The pioneering work in interactive fusion-based 3D semantic segmentation is proposed by Meyer et al. \cite{meyer2019sensor}, which comprises three key components.
-The first component focuses on extracting features from 2D camera images and 3D LiDAR measurements, respectively.
-The second component utilizes the correspondence between LiDAR points and camera pixels to concatenate multi-modal features.
-The last component feeds the fused features into the pre-trained LaserNet \cite{meyer2019lasernet} to perform the segmentation.
-Based on the pioneering framework, FuseSeg \cite{krispel2020fuseseg} further employs MobileNetV2 \cite{sandler2018mobilenetv2} as a camera branch and utilizes SqueezeSeg \cite{wu2018squeezeseg} as a LiDAR branch to improve the segmentation performance.
+\textbf{Camera-LiDAR Interactive Fusion.} On the basis of U-net architecture, a series of studies consider complementarity between 2D image and 3D point cloud data via interactive fusion, and and perform 3D semantic segmentation using fused features, as shown in Figure~\ref{fig:semantic_segmentation} (a).
+The pioneering framework FuseSeg \cite{krispel2020fuseseg} proposes three key components, forming the foundation of multi-modal 3D segmentation.
+The first component focuses on separately extracting features from 2D camera images and 3D LiDAR measurements.
+The second component utilizes the correspondence between LiDAR points and image pixels to concatenate multi-modal features.
+Finally, fused features are processed by an off-the-shelf segmentation network to generate 3D semantic labels.

-Recent studies have further focused on addressing the modality discrepancy between LiDAR and camera data or exploring the complementarity among the range image, point cloud, and voxel.
-In order to overcome the modal discrepancy, PMF \cite{zhuang2021perception} adopts a perception-aware multi-modal feature fusion scheme, in which 2D image features and 3D point cloud features are mutually projected into each other’s modalities and simultaneously fused in each modality.
-On the one hand, 3D point clouds are mapped into the camera coordinate system, generating additional spatial-depth information for 2D RGB images.
-On the other hand, 2D RGB image features are fused to the 3D LiDAR features, injecting the appearance information into the LiDAR measurement.
-RPVNet \cite{xu2021rpvnet} is an adaptive range-point-voxel fusion framework aiming to leverage the density of the range image, the geometric accuracy of the point cloud, and the regularity of the voxel.
-Specifically, after mapping the range image and voxel data into the feature space of the point cloud, a gated fusion module adaptively merges all three views’representations based on the concurrent inputs.
+Bridging the differences between 2D images and 3D LiDAR data is important in 3D semantic segmentation, motivating cross-modal fusion aiming to align and integrate complementary features.
+To mitigate modal discrepancy, PMF \cite{zhuang2021perception} adopts a perception-aware fusion scheme.
+In such a scheme, 2D image features and 3D point cloud features are mutually projected into each other’s modalities and fused in each modality.
+Specifically, 3D point clouds are mapped into the camera coordinate system, generating additional spatial-depth information for 2D images.
+2D image features are fused to the 3D LiDAR features, injecting the appearance information into the LiDAR measurement.
+Similarly, in BPNet \cite{hu2021bidirectional}, the projection link matrix between 2D and 3D encoders is built at each level, and the features are transferred bidirectionally according to this link matrix.
+Lif-Seg \cite{zhao2023lif} is a framework based on the coarse-to-fine fusion.
+Coarse fusion aims to leverage the contextual information of the 2D image in a one-to-many manner, and the fine-grained fusion can better align the 2D and 3D features by the offset rectification approach.